 THE PROTECTORS OF THE WOOD CREW

 John KixMiller is the author of the Protectors of the Wood Adventure Novel Series, a six volume saga about a group of misfit teenagers destined to wave the world from climate change.
-Books 1 & 2, Phoebe Comes Homeand Phoebe Breaks Through, have been completed so far.
-He is at work on Book 3, The Ghost Girl, and performs regularly as a part of the Protectors of The Wood Band, a musical group that presents songs and readings from the novel series.
+Books 1,2 & 3, Phoebe Comes Home, Phoebe Breaks Through, and The Ghost Girl have been completed so far.
+He is at work on Book 4, Abby & Wendy, and performs regularly as a part of the Protectors of The Wood Band, a musical group that presents songs and readings from the novel series.

 John KixMiller worked for thirty years for the Center for Family Life in Sunset Park, serving in a variety of positions at the Beacon Program at PS 503/506, including Beacon Director and Neighborhood Center Director.
 Over the past five years he developed a gardening program for children as a part of the after school program.
 He is a graduate of Princeton University, the Wurzweiler School of Social Work, and Farm School NYC.
 He is the author of A Schoolyard in Brooklyn (The New School, Institure for Urban Affairs), and coauthor with Helene Onserud of "A Community Center Model for Current Urban Needs" (included in Group Work Practice in a Troubled Society).